brodieG/char-width/README.md

 ### Rules

-In cascading order:
+In cascading order.
+Once a code point is matched its width is set and is no longer eligible to be changed by subsequent rules:

 * One Width:
     * U+00AD (Soft-Hyphen)
     * Prepending Marks.
 * Zero Width:
+    * Code points with General Category Mn (non-spacing mark)
-    * Remaining code points with Unicode General Category Mn (non-spacing mark), Me (enclosing mark), Cf (Format control)
+    * Code points with General Category Me (enclosing mark)
+    * Code points with General Category Mf (format control)
-    * Remaining code points with General Category  Cc (control)
+    * Code points with General Category Cc (control, originally added by R)
 * Two Width:
-    * Remaining code points that have Unicode East Asian Width Property "W" or "F"
+    * Code points that have East Asian Width Property "W" or "F"
     * Circled number "ideograms" from ARIB STD 24 (U+3248-324F)
     * I Ching hexagrams (U+4DC0-4DFF).
-* Everything else one width.
+* Everything else in Unicode range is one width (note EAW specifies widths for some unassigned points).

-The width assumptions line mostly with what `glibc` does, except that unspecified code points are computed per the above rules, whereas `glibc` returns `-1` for them.
+The width assumptions intend to line up with what `glibc` does, except that unspecified code points are computed per the above rules, whereas `glibc` returns `-1` for them.

+Other code calling the width routines should check for validity of code points (e.g. no UTF-8 encoded UTF-16 surrogates).

+See `process_width` in 'glibc(2.29)/localedata/unicode-gen/utf8_gen.py@220' in
+the [glibc repo][14].

 ### Details On Non-Unicode Decisions

+#### Glibc

+Comments in the sources as well as some of the reported width values in the pre-patch version strongly suggest `glibc` was used to generate or valid the original tables, for this reason we make the same non-standard assumptions that `glibc` makes, even though this may be controversial in some cases.

 #### Soft Hyphen U+00AD